 Prepare items to stockpile for emergencies or a disaster to avoid panic buying or hoarding at the last minute!

 In the event of an emergency or a disaster, people tend to hoard great volumes of food they can grab on store shelves.
-However, money will no longer be a matter of concern during a time of calamity.
-It will always boil down to the basics of food, water, shelter and a means to protect yourself and your family.
-The following are a list of things to stockpile to survive or get through an emergency situation.
+In fact, cash is no longer a matter of concern during these times.

 Loaded with healthy fats and protein, peanut butter provides great amounts of energy for the body.
 Once it’s opened, you don’t need to refrigerate it.